Crypsis … periodically | July 2017

 Ransomware Keeps the Spotlight

 Following the high-profile WannaCry attack in May, last month saw the emergence of Petya as the latest ransomware to grab world headlines.
 Apparently originating in a software update in Ukraine, the Petya malware spread through large firms in Europe, including the advertiser WPP, food company Mondelez, and Danish shipping and transport firm Maersk.
 Once again, Crypsis experts were called upon by the media to explain what was going on, as in this Axios article featuring our CEO Bret Padres.
 As nationally recognized experts in ransomware, how to combat it, and how to recover from it, our consulting team is busy assisting a broad range of clients in this new era of heightened alert regarding malware-based intrusions.
-Read more about our services related to ransomware investigation and recovery in this data sheet.
-And check out an on-demand webinar on the subject from last autumn, when Crypsis Group experts joined Wells Fargo to discuss how ransomware incidents were occurring with increasing frequency.
+Check out an on-demand webinar on the subject from last autumn, when Crypsis Group experts joined Wells Fargo to discuss how ransomware incidents were occurring with increasing frequency.

 Crypsis has hired a new Vice President.
 Alexander Gross comes to us from the cyber security firm Stroz Friedberg, where he served as VP Sales and was responsible for establishing the brand and positioning the Firm’s full portfolio of cyber resilience, digital forensics, and investigative services directly to enterprise clients, law firms, and insurance companies.
 Prior to that, Alexander was a Director at Kroll, where he headed up business development efforts focusing on incident response, information risk assessments, digital forensics, and e-discovery services.
 He began his legal career and developed his passion for leading investigations as an Assistant District Attorney in Brooklyn, NY.